-This is a paper I did for my social theory class, which had been hijacked by one of the worst professors at St. Lawrence University.
-My criticism of Luce Irigaray's absolutely disgusting mind-fuck of a treatise on how and why masculinity is evil didn't go over well.
+A note on this from long afterward: this is a paper I did for a required social theory class for my undergrad degree in sociology, which had been hijacked by a controversial radical feminist professor at St. Lawrence University who took the opportunity to insist that of all of social theory, the class would be best served by a numbingly-thorough exploration of post-structuralist/Deconstructionist 3rd-wave feminist critical theory.
+My criticism of Luce Irigaray's mind-fuck of a treatise on how and why masculinity is evil didn't go over well.
 I got an F on this.
 On the bright side, as far as I know, she didn't get tenure.
 This was an F I was proud of.

 Mark R. Brand

 In “Ce Sexe Qui N’en Est Pas Un.”
 (The Sex Which Is Not One), Luce Irigaray seeks to problematize many of the essential elements of female sexuality in modern society.
 In doing so, she simultaneously hands down a stern indictment of masculinity as a subjugating, brutal, and somehow inevitably-cruel establishment.
 Irigaray is a persuasive and intelligent critic of her surroundings and contemporaries, but manages in “Ce Sexe Qui N’en Est Pas Un” to present a view of the masculine-feminine dialectic that is both sexist and logically flawed in several key areas.